Greyhound racing in the United Kingdom

 Greyhound racing is a sport in the United Kingdom.
 The industry uses a parimutuel betting tote system with on-course and off-course betting available.
-Attendances have declined in recent years, mainly due to the decrease in evening fixtures with the majority of fixtures being held in the daytime.
+Attendances have declined in recent years, primarily due to the decrease in evening fixtures with the majority of fixtures being held in the daytime due to betting shop demands.

 Attendances peaked in 1946 at around 70 million and totalisator turnover reaching £196,431,430.
-As of September 2022, there are 20 licensed stadiums in the United Kingdom (excluding Northern Ireland) and two independent stadiums (unaffiliated to a governing body).
+As of January 2025, there are 19 licensed stadiums in the United Kingdom (excluding Northern Ireland) and just one independent stadium (unaffiliated to a governing body).

 History

-Modern greyhound racing has evolved from a form of hunting called coursing, in which a dog runs after a live game animal – usually a rabbit or hare.
+Modern greyhound racing evolved from a form of hunting called coursing, in which a dog runs after a live game animal – usually a rabbit or hare.
 The first official coursing meeting was held in 1776 at Swaffham, Norfolk.
 The rules of the Swaffham Coursing Society, started by Lord Orford, specified that only two greyhounds were to course a single hare.

 Coursing by proxy with an artificial lure was introduced at Hendon, on September 11, 1876.
 Six dogs raced over a 400-yard straight course, chasing an artificial hare.
 This was the first attempt to introduce mechanical racing to the UK; however it did not catch on at the time.

 The oval track and mechanical hare were introduced to Britain in 1926, by Charles Munn, an American, in association with Major Lyne-Dixson, a key figure in coursing.
 Finding other supporters proved to be rather difficult, and with the General Strike of 1926 looming, the two men scoured the country to find others who would join them.
 Eventually they met Brigadier-General Critchley, who in turn introduced them to Sir William Gentle.
 Between them they raised £22,000 and launched the Greyhound Racing Association.
-On July 24, 1926, in front of 1,700 spectators, the first modern greyhound race in Great Britain took place at Belle Vue Stadium, where seven greyhounds raced round an oval circuit to catch an electric artificial hare.
-They then hurried to open tracks in London at the White City Stadium and Harringay Stadium.
+On 24 July 1926, in front of 1,700 spectators, the first modern greyhound race in Great Britain took place at Belle Vue Stadium, where seven greyhounds raced round an oval circuit to catch an electric artificial hare.
+They then hurried to open tracks in London at White City and Harringay.

-The first three years of racing were successful financially, with attendances of 5.5 million in 1927, 13.7 million in 1928 and 16 million in 1929.
+The first three years of racing were financially successful, with attendances of 5.5 million in 1927, 13.7 million in 1928 and 16 million in 1929.
+Since the mid-1960s, the sport has gradually declined, primarily because betting shops opened from 1 May 1961.
+From 1961 to 1969 there were 21 National Greyhound Racing Club (NGRC) registered track closures and many independent (unaffiliated to a governing body) track closures.
+Further factors included the creation of the National Lottery and the increase of social activities made available to the general public.
+There were 91 NGRC track closures alone recorded from 1960 to 2010.

+In February 2025, a ban on greyhound racing for animal welfare reasons was announced in Wales, which will be enforced sometime in the near future.